awsdocs/aws-systems-manager-user-guide/doc_source/ssm-how-to-share.md

 # Share an SSM document<a name="ssm-how-to-share"></a>

 You can share SSM documents by using the AWS Systems Manager console\.
 You can also share SSM documents programmatically by calling the `ModifyDocumentPermission` API action using the AWS CLI, AWS Tools for Windows PowerShell, or the AWS SDK\.
-Before you share a document, get the AWS account IDs of the people with whom you want to share\.
+Before you share a document, get the Amazon Web Services account IDs of the people with whom you want to share\.
 You will specify these account IDs when you share the document\.

 ## Share a document \(console\)<a name="share-using-console"></a>